IAmThePan/the-cliffs-website/content/apartments/location/_index.md

 Spring Lake is a great community, close to Fayetteville yet away from the traffic.
 The Cliffs is located right next to Fort Bragg, so if that’s your destination, you’re already almost there.
-And if it’s shopping you want, you’re never far away from the Px or any number of stores.
+And if it’s shopping you want, you’re never far away from the Px, Super Walmart or any number of other stores.

 **Come by The Cliffs at Waterford and see everything we have to offer.**